Leeds-CDRC/nutrientprofiler/CONTRIBUTING.md

 5. Make a change to the package files
 6. Test this in your R session by running `load_all()` to load the package (check here for any errors)
 7. Check your changes pass tests by running `test()`
-8. If you're package passes the tests and you've updated the appropriate documentation you should now run `check()` locally to make sure all appropriate roxygen2 files are created/update and any functions you've now tagged with @export are exported to NAMESPACE
+8. If your package passes the tests and you've updated the appropriate documentation you should now run `check()` locally to make sure all appropriate roxygen2 files are created/update and any functions you've now tagged with @export are exported to NAMESPACE